altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 - However, you can send a custom correlation identifier in the message to the destination.
 - You must then retain a mapping between
     - the internal `deliveryId` (passed into the `deliveryIdToMessage` function)
-    - and your custom correlation id (passed into the message).
+    - and your custom correlation ID (passed into the message).
 - You can do this by storing such mapping in a `Map(correlationId -> deliveryId)`
     - from which you can retrieve the `deliveryId` to be passed into the confirmDelivery method
-    - once the receiver of your message has replied with your custom correlation id.
+    - once the receiver of your message has replied with your custom correlation ID.
 - The `AtLeastOnceDelivery` trait has a state consisting of unconfirmed messages and a sequence number.
 - It does not store this state itself.
 - You must persist events corresponding to the `deliver` and `confirmDelivery` invocations from your `PersistentActor`